Project Officer for NHS Trafford CCG

 'I stayed with the most wonderful homestay family, and am still in touch today.
 Every night Amma would make us a different, delicious curry and we would wolf it down while catching up about the day’s projects.
 This time was for us to unwind and then prepare for the next day of exciting projects.
 No two days are ever the same in Sri Lanka and you wouldn’t want them to be.
 There is so much to do and you’ll want to soak up everything you can.'

 Tell us what you gained from the placement: 'During my time there, I became psychology manager which meant I had more responsibilities than the other volunteers but I welcomed the challenge and pushed myself.
-I was responsible for timetabling projects, supporting volunteers, accommodating changes, and writing a report for the director of the mental health facility in which we worked.
+I was responsible for timetabling projects, supporting volunteers, accommodating changes, and writing a report for the director of the psychiatric facility in which we worked.
 All of the projects were interesting and were having an impact on the local communities.
 It was empowering to encourage and enable the students/children/patients/residents to reach a higher potential than they thought possible.'

 'However, I can’t take credit for working hard every day for 3 months!
 We worked hard, but we also relaxed hard as well.
 There was a weekly opportunity for some sensational travelling experiences from hiking challenging peaks to surf lessons, from scuba diving to walking on the beach – there was something for everyone.
 Every Friday afternoon, bags would be packed and buses would be caught – taking us to a new and exciting destination on this idyllic island.'